 - Website: www.harrods.com

 Selfridges is a popular department store on Oxford Street.
-Here you’ll find clothing, accessories and cosmetics from all the well-known brands as well as several cafés and restaurants.
-The store also features a rooftop bar.
+Here you’ll find clothing, accessories, and cosmetics from all the well-known brands as well as several cafés and restaurants.
+The store even features a rooftop bar.
 Selfridges is particularly attractive during the Christmas period on account of the beautiful decorations, original window displays, and countless special offers.
 If you’re in London between November and Christmas, be sure to drop by.

 - Price: ££ – £££££

 I would only recommend Westfield if you can spare a little more time for shopping, as in good weather exploring the streets of London is more fun than visiting a shopping mall.
 However, Westfield is a good place to shop in bad weather.

 All the major fashion labels have stores here, including COS, Chalcedon, Hugo Boss, Accessories, Calvin Klein, Clarks, Camper, Adidas, Nike, Levi’s, Prada, All Saints, Topshop, Burberry, Diesel, GAP, Kate Spade NY, and Louis Vuitton.
 You’ll also find make-up and cosmetics brands such as Bobbi Brown, Kiko, Kiehl, L’Occitane, Lush, Rituals and the best of Apple, Bose or Dyson.

 In short, this place is home to an endless number of shops catering to all tastes and budgets, as well as dozens of cafés and restaurants and even movie theaters.